athanikos/CryptoCalculatorService/README.md

 Uses mongo for storage & kafka for messaging other services

 ###### unit testing setup
-Setup a login and pass for authenticating to mongo db via keyring this also runs in circle ci on setup (setup_dev_user.py)
+Setup a login and password for authenticating to mongo db via keyring this also runs in circle ci on setup (setup_dev_user.py)
 > import keyring
 > keyring.set_password("CryptoCalculatorService","USERNAME","cryptoAdmin")